The Science of Sleep Cycles

 K-complexes are large, slow waves that often occur during stage 2 NREM sleep and are designed to evaluate whether something is from non-threatening external stimuli and to aid in memory consolidation.
 These brainwaves occur naturally every 1-1.7 minutes and are often followed by sleep spindle.
 These are brief brainwaves similar in hertz to regenerative delta waves.
 They tend to generate from the frontal lope, though they occur throughout the cortex.
 They can be triggered by a variety of stimuli, such as noises, smells, or even internal bodily sensations.
 K-complexes are thought to serve as a protective mechanism, helping the brain to screen out irrelevant stimuli and prevent us from waking up unnecessarily.

 Deep sleep is the most restorative stage in the sleep cycle.
 In this stage, our brainwaves become dramatically longer, and our daily experiences are turned into long-term memory.
 Deep sleep is vital to feeling rejuvenated and learning effectively; without deep sleep, it is difficult to effectively learn and process information.
 Deep sleep is vital, but it can be difficult to achieve.

 As we sleep, we spend less and less time in deep sleep.
-In the beginning of the night, it is common to spend up to 50% of the first sleep cycle in Deep sleep.
+In the beginning of the night, it is common to spend up to 50% of the first sleep cycle in deep sleep.
 By the end of the night, we only spend around 2% of the sleep cycle in Deep sleep.
 As we age, our bodies tend to spend less time in Deep sleep per sleep cycle.
 This is why sleep can feel less rejuvenating the older we get, even if we sleep for the same amount of time.
 Learn how deep sleep stimulation can increase your deep sleep.